Tanseychuong/Productivity-app/replit.md

 - Modular code structure for maintainability

 ## Running the Application
-The application runs automatically via the workflow.
-Users can interact with the CLI through the console output to manage their personal schedule data.
+The Flask web application runs automatically via the workflow on port 5000.
+Users can access the modern web interface through their browser to manage contacts, journal entries, notes, and tasks.
+The original CLI application remains available by running `python app.py` directly.

+### Web Interface Features
+- **Dashboard**: Central hub with quick access to all modules
+- **Contact Management**: Add, edit, delete, search, and undo operations
+- **Journal Management**: Add, view, edit, and delete journal entries
+- **Notes Management**: Add, view, edit, delete, and search notes by date
+- **Task Management**: Add, view, edit, delete, complete tasks, and view today's tasks
+- **Security**: CSRF protection and secure form handling
+- **Responsive Design**: Bootstrap-based UI that works on all devices